joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

         if (_mockAuthUser.Claims.Count == 0)
             return Task.FromResult(AuthenticateResult.Fail("Mock auth user not configured."));

         // 2.
-Create the identity and the ticket var identity = new ClaimsIdentity(_mockAuthUser.Claims, AuthConstants.Scheme);
+Create the principal and the ticket var identity = new ClaimsIdentity(_mockAuthUser.Claims, AuthConstants.Scheme);
         var principal = new ClaimsPrincipal(identity);
         var ticket = new AuthenticationTicket(principal, AuthConstants.Scheme);